knowlml/ict4d-playbook/guide/why-ict4d.md

 ## Volunteers are serving in the digital age

+Communities where Volunteers serve are no longer the isolated, connectivity oasis’ they once were.
+They have access to information and digital services never before within their reach and they have new opportunities to influence the world around them.
+Volunteers can now communicate electronically not just with their counterparts, communities, and Peace Corps staff within the country, but also with friends, family, and experts across the globe—at any hour, night or day.

+The world is now more interconnected, informed, and able to access, find, and create information than at any time in human history.
+This global connectivity illustrates that opportunities for Peace Corps Volunteers to more effectively carry out the mission of world peace, cross-cultural understanding, and grassroots development are both evident and vital.

 There are four reasons underlying Peace Corps’ investment in ICT opportunities at the local and global scale: